- Population: 45.5 million

 Kenya is also struggling to host hundreds of thousands of refugees escaping violence in Somalia, South Sudan, Ethiopia and other neighboring countries.
 Many refugees remain vulnerable to exploitation from violent groups.

 The Kenyan government announced in May 2016 that it would close its refugee camps, leaving the fate of the 300,000 people living in Daabab -- the world’s largest refugee camp complex -- uncertain.
-The IRC and 10 other humanitarian organizations working in Kenya have called on the government to reconsider the move.
+The IRC and 10 other humanitarian organizations called on Kenya to reconsider the move.
+In Nov 2016, the Kenyan government said it would postpone the closure of Dadaab by six months.

 What are the main humanitarian challenges in Kenya?